VocabHunter/VocabHunter/README.md

 You will need Java 8 to build and run VocabHunter.
 You can download it from the [Oracle Website](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Everything else, including Gradle, will be downloaded by the build process.

+VocabHunter is built for Java 8.
+For more information on the ongoing work to adapt to Java 9, see the [Java 9](#java-9) section below.

 # How To Run VocabHunter

 Go to the [download](https://vocabhunter.github.io/download/) page of the website to get the latest release of VocabHunter.
 Alternatively, you can run the development version from the command line as follows: